Travel Insurance For European Vacations

 Be on the lookout for Adventure & Sports Travel Insurance policies.
 These plans are specifically designed to extend relevant medical benefits to activities that are typically excluded from coverage, and also provide coverage for any sports equipment you choose to bring.

-Cost of Travel Insurance by European Country
+Cost of European Travel Insurance in 2024

-According to Squaremouth data, the average cost of travel insurance to Europe is approximately $359.
+According to Squaremouth data, the average cost of travel insurance to Europe is approximately $330.

 When calculating insurance premiums, providers will consider a wide-range of factors, including your age, trip length, coverage limits, and trip costs.